The guidelines were developed by Professor Saiedian in mid

-Preparing a workshop proposal
+Preparing a tutorial (workshop) proposal

 Students who would like to make a long presentation (a technical